ArupAus/lunchtimepython/Session1/session_1_problems.md

 |2|'Stop being lazy and walk!'|

 Again you can use `input()` to test your program, but submit your answer to the marker bot using a function as shown below. __Do not change the name of the function - suggest_travel.__

+An additional resource on conditional staements can be found here on [automate the boring stuff on youtube](https://www.youtube.com/watch?v=lWeCgEbk-Ro&feature=youtu.be)

 ```py
 def suggest_travel(distance):